Things to do in Nairobi in 24 hours

 2. Elephant Orphanage

-After leaving the park, with a short break for a drink, we head to the David Sheldrick’s Wildlife Trust, better known as Elephant Orphanage.
-Nairobi is home to many wildlife projects, therefore, once in the city, you can choose among many options to see giraffe, rhino, Lion and Cheetah, ostrich, elephant, snakes and more, up close and personal.
+After leaving the park and having a short break for a drink, we head to the David Sheldrick’s Wildlife Trust, better known as Elephant Orphanage.
+Nairobi is home to many wildlife projects; therefore, once in the city, you can choose among many options to see giraffe, rhino, Lion and Cheetah, ostrich, elephant, snakes and more, up close and personal.
 Located on the edge of Nairobi National park, the elephant Orphanage was founded in 1977 to honour the memory of a famous Naturalist, David Sheldrick.
-The project takes care of the baby elephants that are orphaned often due to poacher’s attacks and helps to reintegrate them into the wilds of Tsavo National Park in the east of the country.
-The only time that is possible to see the elephants is from 11 am to noon when the orphanage members bring the baby elephants to a cordoned area to play, feed, and to show the visitors how to give them lots of love.
+The project takes care of the orphaned baby elephants often due to poacher’s attacks and helps to reintegrate them into the wilds of Tsavo National Park in the east of the country.
+The only time to see the elephants is from 11 am to noon when the orphanage members bring the baby elephants to a cordoned area to play, feed, and show the visitors how to give them lots of love.
 The interesting thing is that you can even adopt an orphan elephant!
-With a donation of 50USD per year (you can choose to adopt for a minimum of 1 year, up to a maximum of 10 years) you’ll help to keep these elephants strong and healthy.
+With a donation of 50USD per year (you can choose to adopt for a minimum of 1 year, up to a maximum of 10 years), you’ll help to keep these elephants strong and healthy.
 The orphanage gives you an adoption certificate and information about the elephant you adopted, and they’ll keep you up to date with its status.
 Click here for more information about David Sheldrick’s Wildlife Trust.